renarsvilnis/talks-and-articles/2015/javascript.md

 - [a fun, difficult introduction to d3](http://www.macwright.org/presentations/dcjq/) - introduction to d3.
 - [Thinking with Joins](http://bost.ocks.org/mike/join/) - about the importance and way it gets managed in d3.
 - [Binding data](http://alignedleft.com/tutorials/d3/binding-data) - about data binding in d3.
+- [How to Make Charts with SVG](https://css-tricks.com/how-to-make-charts-with-svg/) - choose creating charts in SVG over Canvas or CSS wizardy.

 ### WebRTC
 - :tv: [Google: What's next for WebRTC?](https://youtu.be/HCE3S1E5UwY) - about future of WebRTC - defining open codes, `getUserMedia` only on https, massive performance increase on mobile devices and desktop.